Follow

 We can refactor this method to perform an upsert operation.

-An upsert operation is a database operation where we update an existing row if the value is already present in the database.
-Otherwise, we save the new value into a new row.
+An upsert operation is a database operation where you update an existing row if the value is already present.
+Otherwise, you save the new value into a new row.

 1. Delete any duplicate entry from the Customer table to avoid the 1062 - Duplicate Entry error.

-2. We'll use the email to uniquely identify a customer.
+2. Use the email to identify a customer uniquely.
 Therefore, make the email column unique.

 ALTER TABLE customer ADD UNIQUE (email);